 Why are Gluten-Free Products So Expensive?

 One of the reasons gluten-free foods are more expensive lies in the fact that cross-contamination is always a possibility.
 Therefore, bakeries producing products labeled gluten-free must pay to have the facilities thoroughly cleaned on a regular basis.
 They must also make their products in a facility that is dedicated to the highest standards.
 Moreover, every batch should be tested for allergy reasons.
 Additional staffing, special equipment and these additional steps are just a few of the reasons gluten-free foods come with a higher price tag than other foods.

 Furthermore, another reason why gluten-free foods tend to be costlier is due to the number of certifications required to bear the gluten-free label.
 These may include one or more of the following:

 - National Foundation for Celiac Awareness Gluten-Free Certification Program (NFCA)

 - Celiac Sprue Association Seal of Recognition (CSA)

 Each of these agencies has their own set of strict guidelines that gluten free companies must adhere to, each of which can be time-consuming and costly.

 Overall, reports show that creating gluten-free foods can be 242% more costly than manufacturing products with less strict guidelines.
 Given this information, in conjunction with the fact that many manufacturers are not eager to sell gluten-free foods for this very reason, and it becomes abundantly clear not only why gluten free foods are costlier, but also that they’re worth every penny.

 If you or someone you know has been advised to adhere to a gluten-free diet, shop sales, buy in bulk when you can, and work to move to a gluten-free diet the right way with fresh choices as often as possible.

-In the meantime, be sure to grab our $1.00 of coupon here.
-Also, follow us on Facebook for regular contests and giveaways.
+Follow us on Facebook for regular contests and giveaways.